The Martian (film)

-Produced through 20th Century Fox, The Martian is a coproduction of the United Kingdom and the United States.
-Producer Simon Kinberg began developing the film after Fox optioned the novel in March 2013, which Goddard adapted into a screenplay and was initially attached to direct, but the film did not move forward.
-Scott replaced Goddard as director, and with Damon cast as the main character, production was approved.
-Filming began in November 2014 and lasted approximately 70 days.
+Producer Simon Kinberg began developing the film after Fox optioned the novel in March 2013.
+Goddard, who adapted the novel into a screenplay, was initially attached to direct, but production was only approved after Scott replaced Goddard as director and Damon was cast as the main character.
+Filming began in November 2014 and lasted about 70 days, on a $108 million budget.
 Twenty sets were built on one of the largest sound stages in the world in Budapest, Hungary.
 Wadi Rum in Jordan was also used for exterior filming.